shannja/vedaherb/README.md

-# Veda.Herb (vedaherb.app)
+# Lunti

 [![Flutter](https://img.shields.io/badge/Built%20with-Flutter-02569B?style=flat-square&logo=flutter)](https://flutter.dev)
 [![AI Engine](https://img.shields.io/badge/AI-Gemma%203%20%2B%20LiteRT-green?style=flat-square)](https://ai.google.dev)

 > **"Heritage in your pocket, health in your hands."**

-Veda.Herb is an offline-first mobile solution designed for the **ASEAN**.
-It digitizes traditional herbal wisdom across the ASEAN region, using Edge AI to provide safe, verified, and culturally resonant medical guidance in areas without internet connectivity.
+Lunti is an offline-first mobile solution designed for the **Philippines**.
+It digitizes traditional herbal wisdom across the Philippine region, using Edge AI to provide safe, verified, and culturally resonant medical guidance in areas without internet connectivity.

 ## The Challenge
-In rural ASEAN, healthcare is often hours away.
-Communities rely on herbal heritage, but as this knowledge fades, the misuse of antibiotics (AMR) rises. **Veda.Herb** acts as a bridge, ensuring traditional remedies are used safely and according to modern medical standards.
+In rural Philippines, healthcare is often hours away.
+Communities rely on herbal heritage, but as this knowledge fades, the misuse of antibiotics (AMR) rises. **Lunti** acts as a bridge, ensuring traditional remedies are used safely and according to modern medical standards.

 ## Key Features
 * **Step by Step Identification:** Combines **Computer Vision** (LiteRT) and **Sensory Triage** (User input) to prevent errors.